How do I become a member of the PG Pool?

 Can I bring guests to the pool?
 Do they have to pay a fee?

-Upon payment of the appropriate fee, each membership may bring in up to eight (8) non-member guests on any one day without providing prior notice (i.e. completing the Party Rental Form).
+Upon payment of the appropriate fee, each membership may bring in up to eight (8) nonmember guests on any one day without providing prior notice (i.e. completing the Party Rental Form).
 Guests must be accompanied by members while on the pool grounds, i.e. the member and the guest(s) must be on the grounds at the same time.
 Any nonmember age 18 or over is limited to four weekend visits (Friday from 5:00pm through Sunday plus Holidays) before August 1 as a guest except if a houseguest pass has been purchased.
 There is no limit on the number of visits by nonmember guests under the age of 18.
 At weekends, guests are required to sign in and provide contact information.
 Please visit the Guests and Guest Fees page for a complete listing of guest fees and other information.

 Can I have parties at the pool?